How do I create an International Money Transfer via FastNet Business?

-FastNet International is required where you are creating an IMT from a Foreign Currency account and / or will be ...
+FastNet International is required for non-personal accounts where you are creating an IMT from a Foreign Currency Account and / ...

 If I'm making an International Money Transfer, how do I identify the beneficiary bank I wish to transfer funds to?There are two ways to identify the beneficiary bank to which you wish to transfer funds.
 The first is to ...